 You do need to be confident that they will welcome a new member of the family, and that even though the bond may not be instant, there won’t be hostility.

-If your dog is not reliably welcoming to new dogs, it is probably better to adopt locally, so you can walk the dogs together first.
+If your dog is not reliably welcoming to new dogs, it is better to adopt locally, so you can walk the dogs together first.

-It really is important to see how your dogs reacts to another dog in their own space, and sharing their routine and attention…especially if they are currently the only dog.
+It really is important to see how your dog reacts to another dog in their own space, and sharing their routine and attention…especially if they are currently the only dog.
 The best thing is to have plenty of dog visitors, progressing to overnight stays (dog-sitting exchanges are excellent ways of doing this) and eventually to long weekends etc. You will soon get an idea of the kind of dogs that yours likes, and behaviours that are less welcome.

 And of course via care in the introduction process and through positive reinforcement of their time together (see our advice for adopters page) most dogs become good friends.